Lenni0451/ASMEvents/README.md

 # ASMEvents
 A fast and feature rich Event library for Java using ASM to dynamically generate executor classes.
+The library has full obfuscation support and allows for multithreaded event access even for timing critical events.

 ## Usage
 ### EventTarget annotation